 At that point they started to drop deeper, Tottenham started to create chances, Steve Ogrizovic had to make more saves and Strachan became increasingly fervent in the dugout.

-“I remember a young Stephen Carr at Tottenham going on an amazing run and almost ruining it,” McAllister told FourFourTwo last year.
+“I remember a young Stephen Carr at Tottenham going on an amazing run and almost ruining it,” McAllister told FourFourTwo in 2016.
 “We all ran over to Stephen and said: ‘Pack it in!
 Your mind should be on a beach in Spain!’”

 The final whistle eventually ended the torture, provoking wild celebration, mass hysteria and tears both on the pitch and in the away end.